Thermodynamic Comparison and the Ideal Glass Transition of A Monatomic Systems Modeled as an Antiferromagnetic Ising

 \section{Results and Discussion}

-The thermodynamic calculations have been done on 3-branched Husimi lattice and CRL.
-Since both models are to approximate 3-D regular lattice, the results will be compared in this section.
+The thermodynamic calculations have been done on 3-branched HL ($r=3$) and CRL.
+Since both models are to approximate the 3-D regular lattice, the results will be compared in this section.
 The role of energy parameters will be studied in both cases.
 In the following discussion, we will call the parameters setup of $J=-1$ and all other parameter to be zero as the \emph{reference case}.